Hans von Seeckt: Chinese Mission and Death

 In addition, Seeckt urged Chiang to fortify the lower Yangtze valley, and to adopt policies to industrialize China to gain independence from Western manufacturing.
 To this end, Seeckt suggested a trade agreement between China and Germany, where Germany would receive minerals needed for weapon manufacture, especially tungsten, and China would be provided with weapons and the industrial machinery needed to make China self-sufficient in producing such weapons.
 In March 1934, Chiang not only appointed Seeckt as his Chief Military Advisor, but also appointed him as the Deputy Chairman of the Military Affairs Council.
 In that capacity Seeckt chaired the twice weekly meetings at Nanjing between Chiang and his most senior generals.
 At a meeting at Mount Lu in 1934, Seeckt's plan for 60 divisions was adopted.
 To create that army, a 10-year plan was adopted.
 The officers trained by Seeckt were important later in the Chinese resistance to the Japanese invasion of China.

 In early 1934, Seeckt advised Chiang that to defeat the Chinese Communists he needed to employ a scorched earth policy, which required building a series of lines and forts around areas controlled by the Communists in the Jiangxi Soviet in order to force the Communist guerrillas to fight in the open, where the superior firepower of the Nationalists would give them an advantage.
 Following Seeckt's advice, in the spring and summer of 1934 the Kuomintang built three thousand "turtle shell" forts linked by a series of roads while at the same time pursuing a scorched earth policy around the forts as part of the Fifth Bandit Extermination Campaign in Jiangxi.
 It was Seeckt's tactics that led to a series of defeats suffered by the Chinese Communists that in October 1934 led to the infamous Long March.

+Despite Seeckt's role in putting down the Beer Hall Putsch, Hitler congratulated Seeckt on his 70th birthday and named the Sixty-seventh Infantry Regiment after him.

-Seeckt died in Berlin on 27 December 1936, and was buried at Invalidenfriedhof.
+Seeckt died suddenly in Berlin on 27 December 1936, after a short illness.
+Hitler sent personal condolences to Seeckt's widow Dorothea, who was partially Jewish.
+Seeckt was given a state funeral which was attended by Hitler, chiefs of the newly established Wehrmacht, Nazi civil leadership and the former Tsar of Bulgaria Ferdinand I. He was buried at Invalidenfriedhof.